railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 .. note:: Contact Types

-	If you've recorded several contacts for the same partner you can specify which contact is used for various documents by specifying the Address Type.
+	If you have recorded several contacts for the same partner you can specify which contact is used for various documents by specifying the Address Type.

 	For example the delivery address can differ from the invoice address for a partner.
-If the Address Types are correctly assigned, then Open ERP can automatically select the appropriate address during the creation of the document – an invoice is addressed to the contact that's been assigned the Address Type of Invoice, otherwise to the Default address.
+If the Address Types are correctly assigned, then Open ERP can automatically select the appropriate address during the creation of the document – an invoice is addressed to the contact that has been assigned the Address Type of Invoice, otherwise to the Default address.

 For the second partner, proceed just as you did for the first, with the following data: